VictorGoubet/techsage/README.md

 - `--local <True or False>`: Define if you want to use a local model with Ollama or an OpenAI API model (default is True).

 - `--openai_api_key <key>`: Your openai api key.
-Required if you disabled local mode or if you want to use the crew memory (improve performance), you can also let this empty and export `OPENAI_API_KEY`.
+Required if you disabled local mode or if you want to use the crew memory (improve performance).

 - `--google_search_api_key <key>`: Your delpha google search api key.
 If empty a local google search will be perform, however, Google can quickly detect you and ban your IP.
 Note that only the Delpha Google Search API is supported.
 Feel free to modify the `api_google_search` method in `tools.py` if you want to use another API.
-You can also let this empty and export `GOOGLE_SEARCH_API_KEY`

 ## Launch 🚀